sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 Once you are all [set up on GRICAD servers](https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/gricad.md) and familiar with how to [compute there](https://github.com/sasip-climate/GRICAD-usage/blob/main/compute_GRICAD.md), you may want to run the latest version of neXtSIM-DG.

-his tuto explains the different steps  to go through in order to compile and run the nextSIM-DG code on the GRICAD server:
+This tuto explains the different steps  to go through in order to compile and run the nextSIM-DG code on the GRICAD server:
-1. (Do it once for all) Set up the environment (specific libraries required)  for nextSIM-DG
+1. ___[Do it once for all]_ Set up the environment, i.e. install the specific libraries required for nextSIM-DG__
-2. Activate your nextSIM-DG environment each time you want to re-compile the code
+2. __Activate your nextSIM-DG environment each time you want to re-compile the code,__
-3. Compile the code
+3. __Compile the code,__
-4. Run a simulation.
+4. __Run a simulation__.

 ## 1. (Do it once for all) Set up the environment for nextSIM-DG
 To compile the neXtSIM-DG code, you need some specific librairies, namely `cmake`,`boost`,`eigen`,`netcdf-cxx4`,`netCDF4`.
-You can do so by creating a conda environment that contains all these libraries (do it once for all), and then you'll then have to activate it _each time_ we want to compile neXtSIM-DG, as explained below.
+One way to do so is to create a conda environment that contains all these libraries (do it once for all).
+And then you'll then have to activate this environment  _each time_ we want to compile neXtSIM-DG, as also explained below.

 The installation of the environment is a bit long to run on the frontal node so we put it in a script and launch it on a computing node.
-In the instruction below the conda environment is created from a file where all the required libraries are specified (2023-01-15-environment-nextsimdg.yml).
+In the instructions below, the conda environment is created from a file where all the required libraries are specified (i.e. `2023-01-15-environment-nextsimdg.yml`).

 * Copy this script to your space on the GRICAD server.
 Let's name it `create_conda_env_nextsimdg.sh` :